 4.4 Exceptions

-Where a Works Request has been agreed with the shipper and has generated an exception, the exception must be resolved (between the iGT and shipper) before the submission of the ONJOB file.
-Shippers will be contacted by the iGT in order to resolve the exception.
+Where a Works Request has been agreed with the shipper and has generated one or more exceptions, all exceptions must be resolved (between the iGT and shipper) before the submission of the ONJOB file.
+Shippers will be contacted by the iGT in order to resolve the exception(s).

 4.5 Additional Information